Instructor of Tai Chi Denver

 Meet Sifu Bradley Ryan:

-- Forty-five years of ongoing study in traditional and modern martial arts.
+- Fifty years of ongoing study in traditional and modern martial arts.

 - Black belts in Japanese Shotokan and Okinawan Shorin Ryu Seibukan Karate.

 - Certified instructor in Filipino Martial Arts.

 - Proficient in dozens of weapons, both classical and modern.

 - Skilled in specialized techniques (including animal styles, ground and wall fighting, combat strategies, etc.)

 - Founder of the FMSD system (Familiar Movement Self Defense).

 - Listed in Who's Who in American Martial Arts, third edition, 1987.

 - Instructor and Instructor Trainer for Young Champions Karate, 1998-2007.

 - June 2015 gold medal Tai Chi 42 form, gold medal Tai Chi broadsword, silver metal push hands.